 9. Stony Range Regional Botanic Garden

-Managed by the council and a group of volunteers, the Stony Range Regional Botanic Garden in Dee Why is a quiet oasis of Australian native plants.
+Managed by the council and a dedicated group of volunteers, the Stony Range Regional Botanic Garden in Dee Why is a peaceful oasis showcasing Australian native plants.

-Various walking paths through the botanic garden allow visitors to experience a variety of microclimates with lots of flowers, plants and ferns on display.
+A network of walking paths winds through the garden, offering visitors the chance to explore a variety of microclimates filled with flowers, lush plants, and delicate ferns.

 Stony Range Regional Botanic Garden | |